 Miracle Mile flow around 1,200 cfs changing periodically

 Current flow in real time http://www.usbr.gov/gp-bin/hydromet_dayplt.pl?kowy&q

 The Mile has been fishing great.
 Midge hatches have been solid on the warmer days, fish seem to to be moving around looking for them.
 Scuds have been great in the upper reaches.
-Egg patt The streamer bite has been hit or miss.
-Hoping for a a little warmer weather and a little more water soon.
-Then it will be game on!
+The streamer bite is getting better with the increase in flow!

 Fish near the bottom of the river and bottom ends of the holes.
 Fish have been spreading out and moving up in the column as the midges become abundant.
 But fishing near bottom will produce all day.